Hyddwn/HyddwnServer/README.md

 the IP/Port you've set the channel to run on (`channel.conf`) from the affected computer.

-In some rare cases this can also be caused by routers, for example, if you try to make the server publicly available and the router doesn't allow you to connect to your own public IP.
+In some rare cases this can also be caused by routers, for example, if you try to make the server available from the internet and the router doesn't allow you to connect to your own public IP.

+### I can't move/am naked after login
+This usually happens when the server and the client aren't compatible to each other.
+Make sure you're running the latest version of Aura and *NA*.

+If you did update both and are still running into problems, an official update probably broke compatibility.
+Wait a few hours for us to update Aura if NA has just been happened, or create an issue on [GitHub](https://github.com/aura-project/aura/issues).

 Links
 ------------------------------